Ephenodrom/Dart-Log-4-Dart-2/README.md

 # Log 4 Dart 2

-A dart package for logging, with multiple and configurable appenders.
+A dart package for advanced logging, with multiple and configurable appenders.

 ## Table of Contents